JpaulCRN/SPARTAN_1/README.md

 - **Python** installed on your system (version 3.x recommended)
 - Optional: Create and activate a virtual environment
+- **Google Maps API Key**: To use the mapping features in this demo, you will need a Google Maps API key.
+[Get your API key here](https://developers.google.com/maps/documentation/javascript/get-api-key).

 ### Installation

 1. **Clone the Repository**
+   Open a terminal and run:
    ```bash
    git clone https://github.com/JpaulCRN/SPARTAN_1.git
    cd SPARTAN_1